-This is not recommended, for there is a danger that the coating will break down more quickly.
-Particularly during the prewash phase in carwashes highly alkaline shampoos are applied which attack the sealing.
-In this case, the customer forfeits any claim under the guarantee.
+This is not recommended!
+For there is a danger when making regular visits, that the coating will be broken down quickly.
+Particularly during the pre-wash phase in car washes highly alkaline shampoos are applied which attack the surface bond.
+As well, many systems introduce a wax agent that can and will gum up the Ceramic Coating properties.
+Giving the appearance that the coating isn’t performing to expectations.

 Yes.
 To maintain your warranty, you need to attend an annual service.
 This is to ensure the Ceramic coating performing properly for the entire length of the warranty.
 If an annual inspection is missed, the warranty defaults to the lesser package at the time of the missed annual inspection. i.e. 3 years warranty becomes a 2 year warranty when an annual service is missed.